ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 You can create a forest by cutting the root of a tree.

+###### Child vs Sibling

+A child relationship is when one element (the child) is inside another element (the parent).
+A sibling relationship is between two elements that are both inside the same parent element.

 ###### Where do trees become useful?

 Trees can be used to model: Ancestry Trees, Mind Maps, HTML nodes(DOM), Compilers, and so on.